 We all have that one friend who is obsessed with wine.
 They know just about everything there is to know about each and every bottle out there.
-From the grape to the fermentation process, they’re down with the lingo and know all the tricks to sniffing out a decent bottle for every meal.
+From the grape to the fermentation process, they’re down with the lingo and know all the tricks to sniff out a decent bottle for every meal.

 Although you appreciate their fine taste in wine, it makes it a nightmare to buy a gift.
 If you’re not a wine expert yourself, it can be a bit daunting task.

-We are here to make it easier for you – we compiled a list of ten practical tips that will guide your through the options and help you with the selection of the perfect gift for any connoisseur!
+We are here to make it easier for you – we compiled a list of ten practical tips that will guide you through the options and help you with the selection of the perfect gift for any connoisseur!

-1. Don’t go for obvious choice
+1. Don’t go for the obvious choice

 Any wine connoisseur is likely to have a wide selection of favourite books and plenty of accessories to take their wine tasting experience to the next level.
 Think out of the box when buying a gift.